vain0x/milone-lang/docs/refs/let_expressions.md

     assert (sum = 5)
 ```

-Compiler reports a type error if the annotation is wrong.
+Compiler reports a type error if the ascription is wrong.

-**Remark**: Type annotation doesn't change the value of expression.
-Type annotation is not *type casting*.
+**Remark**: Type ascription doesn't change the value of expression.
+Type ascription is not *type casting*.

 ### Function definition